gapaul/dobot_magician_driver/README.md

 # DOBOT Magician Driver
-The dobot_magician_driver provides a ROS interface to communicate with the Dobot Magician.
+The dobot_magician_driver provides a ROS 2 interface to communicate with the Dobot Magician.
-Please refer to wiki for more detailed instructions on how to install dobot_magician_driver to raspberry pi and interface with Matlab.
+Please refer to [wiki](https://github.com/gapaul/dobot_magician_driver/wiki/) for more detailed instructions on how to install dobot_magician_driver to raspberry pi and interface with Matlab.

 ## Features
 Current supported features are listed below: